 Cole served as a public member of the Commission on Appellate Court Appointments for six (6) years, the Constitutional commission that selects judicial candidates for gubernatorial appointment to the Arizona Supreme Court and the Court of Appeals.
 Mr. Cole served for eight years on the Maricopa County Commission on Trial Court Appointments.
 Mr. Cole served for almost 20 years as a member and chairman of the Phoenix Ahwatukee Foothills Village Planning Committee and served on the Arizona 2012 Centennial Board and Foundation.

 Douglas Cole is a fourth-generation Arizonan, born and raised in Pinal County.
 He is married to Megan Kintner and has two sons and a daughter.
 He is licensed as a Private Pilot.

-Paul Bentz, Vice President, Research and Strategy, has more than a decade of experience in strategy, messaging, and campaign management.
+Paul Bentz, Senior Vice President - Research & Strategy, has more than fifteen years of experience in strategy, messaging, and campaign management.
 He was recently named to the inaugural “40 Under 40” class from the American Association of Political Consultants.
 During his time with the HighGround team, he has been at the point of a wide variety of major public policy and campaign issues.
 He also specializes in public opinion surveys and understanding the Arizona electorate.

 He worked extensively on the “Restoring Arizona” effort to help restore Arizona’s Medicaid program – which won the “2014 Campaign Excellence Public Affairs/Advocacy Campaign of the Year” from the American Association of Political Consultants.
 He also recently managed the Yes on 480 campaign, a nearly $1 billion dollar public hospital bond effort in Maricopa County.
 The bond issue was able to overcome concerns over a tax increase and overwhelmingly pass with 63.4% of the vote.